-- 1. Appointments with the Employee Assistance Program should be scheduled during non-work hours.
-Alternatively, accrued time shall be used for such appointments made during work hours. - 2.
-Each staff member and his/her family member are entitled up to three (3) free, confidential consultation sessions, per event, with the Employee Assistance Program.
-The Employee Assistance Program is staffed by experienced professionals who are prepared to help with any type of behavioral health problem.
+Each staff member and his/her family member are entitled to an unlimited number of free, confidential consultation sessions with the RWEC.
+The RWEC is staffed by experienced professionals who are prepared to help with any type of behavioral health problem.
 If the concern is outside the counselor's area of expertise, or if there is a need for longer term treatment, the counselor will (with the client's consent) make a referral for appropriate services.